By Steve Beauregard

 There are 1,700 businesses in Las Vegas with a gaming license.
-With the vast majority of gaming employees based in Las Vegas, Nevada was home to 174,381 casino employees as of 2011.
+With the vast majority of gaming employees based in Las Vegas, Nevada is home to over 174,000 casino employees.
 That’s not counting the ancillary business, such as taxi drivers, tour guides, and most importantly, strippers.
 All of which help make Las Vegas the undisputed gambling capital of the world.
 Since the 1930’s, it had been a runaway leader in terms of annual gaming revenue.

 This distinction, however, came to an end in 2008, when total gaming revenues in Macau (a Chinese penisua) exceeded revenues in the state of Nevada for the first time.
 Today, gambling revenues in Maccau are roughly 5x that of those on the Las Vegas strip.
 I guess it’s nice and somewhat profitable to have a virtual gaming monopoly next door to one billion Chinese.

 In America however, Sin City still rules.
-Over 39 million people visit Las Vegas each year, helping to make McCarran the 23rd busiest airport in the entire world (and probably number one when it comes to the airport with the highest number of quartter slot machines.)
-In 2011, the total gaming revenue for Clark County (the home county of Las Vegas) reached 9.2 billion – 6.1 billion of which came from the Strip.
+Over 41 million people visit Las Vegas each year, helping to make McCarran the 23rd busiest airport in the entire world (and probably number one when it comes to the airport with the highest number of quarter slot machines.)
+Total gaming revenue for Clark County (the home county of Las Vegas) typically reaches over $9 billion – $6 billion of which comes from the Strip.